GenesisFR/HowToBecomeGoodAtShooters/README.md

 - good to draw aggro
 - try to put it in an elevated location, but not too close to you as it will draw aggro (unless you want to benefit from the Technician's Faraday field)
 - in groups, avoid placing it near doorways or teammates

 ##### Artillery
 - double tapping will lock/unlock it to a specific location (only works if you're within 10m of the turret)
-- rounds can bounce off walls and ceilings if there's an accessible area
+- rounds can bounce off walls and ceilings
 - you can aim through walls to shoot it
 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will perform a dodge roll to avoid the explosion
 - the number of rounds can't decrease from losing skill tiers after deploying it
 - explosive damage and bleed ticks affected by DTA

 ##### Assault
 - always targets the chest
 - it shows a red line when automatically targeting mobs that you can use as a way to spot them (especially when solo)
 - will shoot the nearest mob unless you do manual targeting
 - keeps shooting at enemies while the player is downed

 ##### Incinerator
 - great for spawn closets
 - its duration is reduced every time you burn fuel
 - tap the button when you don't need it to save fuel
 - initial damage and ticks affected by DTA

 ##### Sniper
 - good for burst damage
 - targets the chest by default